patgra1410/eten-fork/README.md

 | imageUrl | image url that will be sent |

-### sound effects
+### soundeffects
-put your sound effects in soundeffects/
+put your soundeffects in soundeffects/

+##### Putting effects on sound with /play
+in order to use this feature you have to install [SoX](http://sox.sourceforge.net/) and put it in your PATH